Synchronization by noise for stochastic differential equations driven by fractional Brownian motion: Introduction

 In this work, we follow a complementary approach.
 We do not consider the projected measure but instead we disintegrate it with respect to the Wiener measure.
 This leads to a family of random measures $\{\mu_\omega\}_{\omega\in\Omega}$, (where $(\Omega,\cF,\P)$ is a suitable probability space) on the original state space which are shown to be invariant under the underlying dynamics.~These random measures can be viewed as analogues of statistical equilibria in the Markovian setting.~When the top Lyapunov exponent of~\eqref{sde:intro} is negative, we show that these measures are discrete similar to the Markovian situation discussed in \cite{FGS16a}.
 For a strongly mixing, white-noise RDS, it is known that the family $\{\mu_\omega\}_{\omega\in\Omega}$ constitutes a weak point attractor as established in \cite{FGS16a}.
-In the absence of the Markov property, we cannot prove an analogous result.
-Instead we show that the support of these measures is contained in the weak point attractor.
-This motivates us to introduce the following formal notion of synchronization, see Definition \ref{DEF:WEAK} for the precise statement. \begin{definition} We say that weak synchronization occurs if there exists a random point $b:\Omega\to \R^d$ such that
+In the absence of the Markov property, we cannot prove an analogous result.~However we are able to show an averaged weak attraction in Proposition~\ref{POINT} which seems to be natural in a non-Markovian setting.~Furthermore, we show that the support of these measures is contained in the weak point attractor.~This motivates us to introduce the following formal notion of synchronization, see Definition \ref{DEF:WEAK} for the precise statement. \begin{definition} We say that weak synchronization occurs if there exists a random point $b:\Omega\to \R^d$ such that

 \end{definition}

 \paragraph{Main result} At an informal level, our main result Theorem \ref{WESYN} reads as follows.